sethmlarson/sethmlarson.dev/app/markdown/2020-06-27/designing-libraries-for-async-and-sync-io.md

 See the code examples on the right for some of the tokens that unasync transforms:

-After adding support for both sync and async the next step is supporting multiple async libraries.
-The libraries commonly used in the Python community are asyncio, Trio, Twisted, and Curio.

-Supporting all of these is a challenge but can be made easier with the following two libraries:

 ```python
 # Classed prefixed with 'AsyncX...' are helpfully
 # renamed to 'SyncX...' for simpler imports.